 College departments are responsible for developing contingency plans and continuity of operations plans for their staff and areas of responsibility.
-The emergency response plan is continually updated, and tabletop and other emergency planning exercises, including evacuation drills are conducted at least once a year.
+The emergency response plan is continually updated, and tabletop and other emergency planning exercises, evacuation drills are conducted at least once a year.
+In conjunction with other emergency agencies, the College conducts emergency response drills and exercises each year, such as tabletop exercises, field exercises, and tests of the emergency notification systems on campus.
 Exercises and emergency response planning is coordinated by the Director of Enterprise Risk Management and Compliance who documents the exercises or drills, including the date, time, and whether the exercise was announced or unannounced.
 These tests are designed to assess and evaluate the emergency plans and capabilities of the institution.

-General information about the emergency response and evacuation procedures are publicized each year as part of the institution's Clery Act compliance efforts in this report.
+General information about the emergency response and evacuation procedures are publicized each year in conjunction with a test as part of the institution's Clery Act compliance efforts in this report.